“It is more blessed to give than to receive” – The Bible. “We make a living by what we get, but we make a life by what we give” – Winston Churchill.

 If you are a parent like me, it is your responsibility to provide for your family.
 Not only financial support but also in many aspects of your children’s lives.
 One of the biggest mistakes we make as parents especially us fathers is to think that we only need to provide financial support.

 We have a tendency of leaving the mothers to do rest.
 Yes, financial provision is important but your children need you in every aspect of their lives.
 Get involved in knowing them better not just by name.
 Create time off your busy schedule and spend some quality time with them.

 The relationship I had with my father was more or less strictly Dad, Son relationship.
 At no time did my Dad get involved with helping me with my school work.
 He only got involved when it was time to get my report card.

-Its also time consuming but its worthwhile.
-The benefits of spending more time with my family out weighs the benefits of chasing after that extra income.
-Not that I do not need the extra finances, I need it, neither am saying you should not work had, but you need to strike a balance between family and work.
+It’s also time-consuming but it’s worthwhile.
+The benefits of spending more time with my family outweighs the benefits of chasing after that extra income.
+Not that I do not need the extra finances, I need it, neither am saying you should not work hard, but you need to strike a balance between family and work.

 I believe that family is more important than money.
 Look, how many people do you know that have a lot of money and are divorced?
 This goes to show you that money is not everything.
 I do not subscribe to the notion that money is the answer to all your problems.

 Money should be regarded as a tool just like any other that you use to help alleviate your life.
 Do not love money.
 I believe that it is good to have a healthy bank account “but the love for money is the root of all evil.” – the Bible.